eoscostarica/guide.eoscostarica.io/docs/tutorials/github-keys.md

 ## How to generate a new SSH key?

-This guide is for Windows users, more information for Linux and Mac [on this site](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+This guide is for Windows users, more information for Linux and Mac on this guide [Generating a new SSH Key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 Windows environments do not have a standard default Unix shell.
 External shell programs will need to be installed for to have a complete keygen experience.
 The most straight forward option is to utilize Git Bash.